 Speaking of polar phenomena, as we drove back to town to grab some dinner, we stopped off at a bluff of sorts (probably just a hard-pressed snowpack in flat, flat, flat Barrow) to photograph the pink sky of late afternoon.
 The wind had picked up and the cold was bone chilling.
 Still, we weren’t ready to return to the truck just yet, as we noticed a strange light pattern in the sky.
 It wasn’t green, which is the most commonly-seen color in the Aurora Borealis, but a barely-noticeable pinkish-orange “splotch,” just above the horizon.
 It wasn’t moving and it seemed a million miles away.
 Was this part of the Northern Lights?

 I raced back to the truck to grab my camera.
 I removed my outer layer of gloves to operate the camera.
 Although I was still wearing an inner layer of gloves, they were thin, and no match for the elements.
 Jules waited inside the truck while I snapped a few pics, my whole body trembling from the extreme cold.
 Satisfied with my pics and (at the time) convinced that I had just seen the Northern Lights – in daylight, natch – I returned to the truck.
-Jules’s first comment: “Gringo, you’re shaking!”
+My friend’s first comment: “Gringo, you’re shaking!”
 I was indeed.
 My teeth were chattering.

 Eight years have since passed, yet that sunset photo shoot on the bluff remains the coldest I have ever been.